ysfmh14/enhanced-lm-masking-implementation/README.md

 ## 📁 Citation
 If you use this code, please cite the original paper:

-***Enhancing Language Models for Specialized Classification Tasks Using Selective Masking Strategies.***
+***Enhancing Language Models with Selective Masking for Thematic and Misinformation Classification in a One Health Context***

 ## 📬 Contact
 If you have any questions, encounter issues with the code, or would like to know more about our work, please contact the corresponding author: